ubaumann/CiscoKnowHowDB/commandGuide/c3560/Using_the_Command-Line_Interface/cli.md

 - **Ctrl-V** or **Esc Q**
   - Designate a particular keystroke as an executable command, perhaps as a shortcut.

+> If you want to include a question mark (?) in a command string, you must press Ctrl-V before typing the question mark so you do not inadvertently invoke CLI help.

 ### Scroll down
 - **Return**
   - Scroll down one line.